errakeshm/Vanilla-js-apps/tetris/README.md

-# JS For FUN : TETRIS GAME USING VANILLA JS
+# JS For FUN : TETRIS game using Vanilla JS
-## Work in Progress
+## Made with JS, CSS and the good old HTML5 : Work in Progress